Dholydai/writerz-with-an-attitude/README.md

 Ronald Earl Walker - Inventor of the Post-Mechanical Keyboard

-1. I will adding a full-size 105-key writing instrument this year.
+1. I will be building a full-size 105-key writing instrument this year.
-2. Also build my next keyboards using a RP2040 Elite-Pi controller.
+2. My next keyboards will include an RP2040 Elite-Pi controller.
-3. The new PCBs have seven M3 mounting holes each.
+3. The new PCBs have mounting holes, seven M3 each.
-4. I will design a new minimalist case to use the PCB with mounting holes.
+4. Those PCBs will fit into a future minimalist case.